lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 See the schedule below for dates.

 The Delegate Assemblies are a live, virtual seminars for DP0 delegates to learn more about DP0, the RSP, and the DC2 data set.

-Every assembly will be split into 2 one-hour sections, and all are welcome to join for only the first or second hour, or both hours.
+**Assemblies with a formal presentation component** are split into 2 one-hour sections, and all are welcome to join for only the first or second hour, or both hours.
 Everyone is welcome to attend, the assemblies are not restricted to delegates.

 | **First hour: a "formal" presentation with Q&A**, such as: